Is Virtual Sales The Right Solution?

 Getting a Yes in half of these questions indicates you do need to change.
 But the pace of change is slower.
 Change would begin in a certain segment or industry first.

-Answering NO to the majority of questions tells me you obviously don’t need a Virtual Sales Organization.
+Answering NO to the majority of questions tells me you obviously don’t need a Sales Organization that does sell virtually.
 But this could change depending on the Segment (Enterprise, Mid-Market or SMB).

 - Never lose a Customer